DanielaAguiV/Dimensionality-Reduction/README.md

 # Dimensionality-Reduction
-This repository is the solution to the first task of the course ML 2
+This repository is the solution to the first Lab of the course ML 2